9 Flooring Materials Widely Used in the UK

-Porcelain and ceramic tiles are another popular go-to flooring materials commonly used in interior design.
+Porcelain and ceramic tiles are other popular go-to flooring materials commonly used in interior design.
 Porcelain and ceramic are often considered interchangeable.
 But in reality, these two have slight differences.

 The two tiles fall under the broad category of ceramic.
-Porcelain tiles are more the expensive option due to the difficulty of and are harder to cut.
+Porcelain tiles are more expensive due to the difficulty of cutting them.
 The authenticity of the tiles can be tested through a water-absorption test.
 The test is done by weighing a tile and submerging and boiling it in water for 5 hours.

-Porcelain tiles also have roughly 0.5% of water absorption.
-A tile is considered porcelain if the tile weighed at most 0.5% more after boiling it and letting it sit on the water.
-If the water content exceeded 0.5%, it is considered as ceramic.
+In short, porcelain tiles have roughly 0.5% of water absorption.
+A tile is considered porcelain if the tile weighed at most 0.5% more after boiling it and letting it sit in the water.
+If the water content exceeded 0.5%, it is considered ceramic.